 Weight: 34 lbs.

-Thule has one of the largest bike rack line-ups, and their Vertex XT slots in as their mid-range hanging option.
-Offered in 2, 4, and 5-bike versions, as well as a 4-bike swing-away model, the collection delivers good value and all-around performance.
-The $300 Vertex 4 featured here includes arc-shaped arms that make loading and unloading a little easier.
+Thule has one of the largest bike rack lineups, and their Camber 4 slots in as their mid-range hanging option.
+New for 2019 and offered in two and four-bike versions, the Camber collection delivers good value and all-around performance.
+The $300 Camber 4 model listed here features 7-inches of space between cradles to minimize bike-to-bike contact and the folding design makes it easy to store when not in use.
 Overall, it’s not a featherweight at 34 pounds, but the Thule’s sturdy build makes for a solid way to transport a lot of bikes.

-In many ways, the Vertex XT is a direct competitor to Yakima’s RidgeBack above.
-Both have a four-bike capacity, anti-swap strap systems, and a tilt mechanism to get the rack out of the way when loading or unloading your car (both require you to remove the bikes to tilt, however).
-Where the Thule has the edge is its included cable lock, although you miss out on the Yakima’s receiver lock (you can purchase one separately from Thule for $60).
-In the end, what pushes the Yakima ahead is its better durability.
-The rubber straps on Thule hanging racks are prone to cracking and breaking down over time (particularly if left on your car year-round), which is something that just doesn’t crop up as often with Yakima models.
+In many ways, the Camber 4 is a direct competitor to Yakima’s RidgeBack above.
+Both have a four-bike capacity, anti-sway strap systems, and a tilt mechanism to get the rack out of the way when loading or unloading your car (both require you to remove the bikes to tilt, however).
+Where the Yakima has the edge is in its proven durability.
+Given that the Camber is a new model from Thule, we simply don’t know how it will stand up over time.
+Although the Camber 4 may undercut the RidgeBack 4 by $19, as it currently stands, we’d rather pay a little more for the Yakima with its long track record.

 Number of bikes: 2 (4 with add-on)